-The pilot announced “we’re about to land in the beautiful island of Bali…” and my mind runs to the priming paradigm that the resort island has managed to spread internationally.
+The pilot announced “We’re about to land in the beautiful island of Bali…”.
+My mind runs to the priming paradigm that this resort island has managed to spread internationally.

 Let the tourists think they are coming to paradise and they will think so.
 That’s how priming works right?
 Put in the mind of people a prefabricated definition of what they are about to live and they will describe the experience using exactly those words.

-Fact is that, behind the beauty of flowers and infinite pools postcard image, that this island manage to spread, there are few enormous problems still without a will to be resolved.
+Fact is that, behind the beauty of flowers and infinite pools postcard image, which this island manage to spread, there are a few huge problems still without a will to be resolved.

-The island still lack a serious sewage system, I am not talking about rocket science, Romans built sewage all over the mediterranean some 2000 years ago.
+The island still lack a serious sewage system, I am not talking about rocket science, Romans built aqueducts and sewage systems all over the mediterranean some 2000 years ago.

-Hygiene is still optional, so food is of very often cooked without proper washing and using the tab water which is very dirty, as in forget about brushing your teeth with it… oh hum… Bali belly, you’re not used the the local food and you spent the night on the toilet… right!
+Hygiene is still optional, so food is of very often cooked without being properly cleaning and, when it does, people are using tab water which is very dirty, as in… forget about brushing your teeth with it… oh hum… Bali belly, you’re not used the the local food and you spent the night on the toilet… right!?

-Ok, let do away with that… and get the the most subtle, un avoidable of all the shocks one has to put up with when staying here, the burning of trash.
+Ok, let’s do away with that and get the the most subtle, unavoidable, of all the shocks, one has to put up with when staying here, breathing the fumes of the burning of trash.

-I had always thought that’s just the poor people who clean their yard this way, but I had to change my mind.
+I had always thought that’s just the poor people who burn rubbish, but I had to change my mind.
 I spoke recently with a rich kid from an high status family in Sanur, as I had discovered that in the back of their land they have a trash dump with evident signs of their trash burning habit.

-Maybe is just a “Bule” lack of understanding, a Westerner fixation on critical thinking but when the beautiful sun light is gone, ignorance settle in.
-Failing to care about the basic health principles will kill us all.
-It’s an other tragedy of the commons going on un-reported in a place that has many precious characteristics rapidly disappearing.
+Maybe is just a “Bule” lack of understanding, a Westerner fixation on critical thinking, oin any case when the beautiful sun light is gone, ignorance settle in.
+Failing to care about basic health principles will kill us all.
+It’s an other tragedy of the commons going on un-reported.

-Btw, the tragedy of the commons is a term used in social science to describe a situation in a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.
+Btw, “tragedy of the commons” is a term used in social science to describe a situation in a shared-resource system where individual users acting independently, according only to their own self-interest, behave contrary to the common good, depleting, spoiling or damaging that resource through their collective action.